-In order to be awarded a Master's Degree and achieve Ph.D.
-Candidacy, the comprehensive exams must be successfully passed.
-In addition, the student must submit to the Department Administrator:
+In order to be awarded a Candidacy Master's Degree and achieve Ph.D.
+Candidacy, the Comprehensive Exams must be successfully passed.
+When the student is ready to petition for Candidacy she/he should contact the Graduate Administrator who will assist with compiling and submitting the appropriate paperwork.